 There are many ways a specialist in PM can help patients with comorbid psychiatric and medical or surgical conditions and their care providers.
 Some examples include: treatment of delirium tremens in an elderly woman with unsuspected alcohol dependence who just received coronary artery bypass surgery; consultation to an outpatient HIV/AIDS clinic to help manage psychotropic medications for a patient about to begin a new antiretroviral regimen; co-treatment with the Maternal and Fetal Medicine Service of a young woman with bipolar disorder who is taking lithium for mania prophylaxis and who wishes to become pregnant; and inpatient consultation to the Oncology Service for a depressed middle-aged man with newly diagnosed, widespread pancreatic cancer.
-In addition to working with patients with comorbid medical and psychiatric disorders, PM physicians often work in primary care and outpatient specialty clinics (such as diabetes or women's clinics) and have key roles in developing population-based collaborative care models for patients with depression and anxiety and other mental health conditions; PM will be a critical resource in integrated and collaborative care under health care reform.
+PM physicians often work in primary care and outpatient specialty clinics (such as diabetes or women's clinics) and have key roles in developing population-based collaborative care models for patients with depression and anxiety and other mental health conditions; PM will be a critical resource in integrated and collaborative care under health care reform.

 Psychosomatic Medicine gives you the opportunity to “hold on to” a great deal of your medical and surgical training and to use it effectively.
 In addition, it provides the opportunity to work more closely with medical and surgical colleagues than is typically the case for most psychiatrists.
 It is a great way to make a big difference in the lives of patients with complicated medical or surgical conditions who are suffering emotionally and to help our colleagues who care for them.